 Building simulation software in the pharma industry

-The processes involved in producing a medicinal product (sterile or non-sterile) are typically very energy intensive.
-Hence from an energy point of view, the overall benefit of improving a facility’s building parameters, such as constructions, windows shell and detailed control of the indoor environment in relevant areas, is marginal compared to total energy consumption of the facility.
+The processes involved in producing a medicinal product are typically very energy-intensive.
+Hence, the overall benefit of making a facility’s building parameters more efficient (such as construction, window shells, and detailed control of the indoor environment) is marginal compared to the total energy consumption of the facility.

 Figure 2: Simulation results showing room temperature in three different HVAC control strategies

-Figure 3: Example of detailed representation of an air handling unit with active and dynamic components
+Figure 3: Example of a detailed representation of an air handling unit with active and dynamic components

 Figure 4: 3D building model placed in a virtual environment

-Bridging the gap between predictive measures and real systems – evolvement of the digital twin
+Bridging the gap between predictive measures and real systems – the evolution of the digital twin

-Building simulations tools are commonly used during the design phase.
-However numerous studies have shown that actual building performance often deviates significantly from the predictions observed in the building simulations.
+Building simulation tools are commonly used during the design phase of a pharma facility project.
+However, numerous studies have shown that actual building performance often deviates significantly from the predictions observed in building simulations.
 The gap is typically known as the “performance gap”.
-The gap occurs when the digital building model lacks precision in predicting the uncertainties that buildings are subject to, such as weather cycles, facility usage, occupancy and system degradation.
+The gap occurs when the digital building model lacks precision in predicting uncertainties that buildings are subject to, such as weather cycles, facility usage, occupancy, and system degradation.

-In order to account for these uncertainties, the digital models must be continuously calibrated with information obtained from the building monitoring system (operational energy loads, metered data) and from sensor recordings (temperature, relative humidity, CO2 and occupancy).
-This data is then imported into the model as updated profiles and new simulations are performed.
-By performing this process continuously, the digital twin evolves in parallel with the actual building.
-In this way, it becomes possible, for instance, to produce highly efficient operational and hence energy-optimized plans for HVAC, lighting and utility systems tailored to both building and user needs.
+In order to account for these uncertainties, digital models must be continuously calibrated with information obtained from the building monitoring system (operational energy loads, metered data) and from sensor recordings (temperature, relative humidity, CO2, and occupancy).
+This data is then imported into the model as updated profiles for performing new simulations.
+Continuously doing so ensures the digital twin evolves in parallel with the actual building.
+This makes it possible, for instance, to produce highly efficient operational and hence energy-optimized plans for HVAC, lighting, and utility systems that are tailored to both the building and user's needs.

 Building simulation in short

 To be able to do building simulations, an extensive digital model is needed.
-The model must at least include:
+At the very least, the model must include:

 The model is placed in a virtual environment with geographical weather data, and simulations on energy consumption and/or indoor climate can begin.
 Compatible software includes B-SIM, IES-VE and IDA ICE.